google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-storage-pwa/index.md

 [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector)
 (Storage Inspector) and Safari (see the Storage tab).

-## **What about other storage mechanisms?**
+## What about other storage mechanisms?

-* Web Storage (e.g LocalStorage and SessionStorage) is synchronous, has no Web Worker support and is size-limited (only strings).
+* Web Storage (e.g LocalStorage and SessionStorage) is synchronous, has no web worker support and is size-limited (only strings).

 * Cookies [have their
 uses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) but are
-synchronous, lack Web Worker support and are also size-limited.
+synchronous, lack web worker support and are also size-limited.

 * WebSQL does not have broad browser support and its use is not recommended.